ship-armada/crowdfund/ARM_TOKEN.md

 function delegateOnBehalf(address account, address delegatee) external
 ```

-- Callable **only** by the crowdfund contract address (set immutably in the ARM token constructor)
+- Callable **only** by addresses set immutably in the ARM token constructor: the crowdfund contract and the revenue-lock contract
 - Sets `account`'s delegation to `delegatee`
 - Emits standard `DelegateChanged(account, oldDelegatee, newDelegatee)` and `DelegateVotesChanged` events

-- The crowdfund contract calls `ARM.transfer(participant, amount)` followed by `ARM.delegateOnBehalf(participant, delegatee)` within the same `claim()` transaction
+**Crowdfund usage:** The crowdfund contract calls `ARM.transfer(participant, amount)` followed by `ARM.delegateOnBehalf(participant, delegatee)` within the same `claim()` transaction.

+**Revenue-lock usage:** The revenue-lock contract calls `ARM.transfer(beneficiary, releasedAmount)` followed by `ARM.delegateOnBehalf(beneficiary, delegatee)` within the same `release(delegatee)` transaction.
+This ensures team/airdrop ARM is delegated immediately upon release, matching the crowdfund claim pattern — no ARM enters circulation undelegated.

-**Why this approach:** The alternative (requiring participants to delegate in a separate transaction) breaks the GOVERNANCE.md requirement that "ARM tokens cannot be claimed without simultaneously designating a delegatee" and creates a window of undelegated circulating supply.
-The access control is narrow: only the crowdfund contract, set immutably at deployment, can call this function.
+**Why this approach:** The alternative (requiring recipients to delegate in a separate transaction) breaks the GOVERNANCE.md requirement that all circulating ARM should be active in the governance denominator and creates a window of undelegated supply.
+The access control is narrow: only two contracts, both set immutably at deployment, can call this function.
 Auditors should verify the access control cannot be changed.

 ### Vote-inert ARM